ericjiang97/ericjiang97/README.md

 #### I’m currently a Test Engineer at Google.

-As a Test Engineer within the Pixel Software Security team (QMC, Pixel Software), I work on automation tools, as well as shaping better processes to enable development on both software and hardware engineering teams to build delightful, stable and secure products for everyone.
+As a Test Engineer within the Pixel Software Security team (Pixel Test Engineering, Pixel Software), I work on automation tools, as well as shaping better processes to enable development on both software and hardware engineering teams to build delightful, stable and secure products for everyone.

 ---